How to Assemble and Install Your Wood Heater Cover

 THESE WOOD HEATER COVERS ARE DESIGNED FOR HOT WATER HEAT SYSTEMS, AND ARE NOT INTENDED FOR ELECTRIC BASEBOARD HEATERS.

 It is best to prepare to install your new wood baseboard heater cover by removing the end caps and the front panel from your existing metal cover.
 These parts will pull off easily.
 It is suggested to wear cotton work gloves for this step as the metal parts can have sharp edges.

 Leave the back plate attached to the wall.

 2. Lay Out the Parts

 Lay out the parts for your heater cover in front of the wall where they will be installed.

-A cover may be a short, straight heater cover in a hall or bath, or it may have several long sections wrapping around corners.
+A cover may be a short, straight heater cover in a hall or bath, or it may have several sections that join together to make a long Heater Cover, perhaps it even wraps around corners.

-All covers have a top frame and a front panel, end caps and possibly one or more joiner caps (between the segments of a heater cover).
+All covers have a top frame and a front panel, and may also have end caps and possibly one or more joiner caps (between the segments of a heater cover).

 For shipping purposes the top frames and front panels are made in segments up to 50" long.